GLOBAL MARKETS-Shares, euro slip as euro zone recession deepens

 By Herbert Lash

-U.S. jobless data and a $23.2 billion bid in cash by Warren
+But U.S. jobless data and a $23.2 billion bid in cash by

 The euro tumbled to a three-week low against the dollar and